 Seasonal Allergies

-As spring begins, seasonal allergies start to become a problem for many students and staff.
+As fall begins, seasonal allergies start to become a problem for many students and staff.

-“My allergies are most common in the spring, so they start around early March,” said Katie Hall, attendance clerk.
+“My allergies are most common in the spring, so they start around early March,” Katie Hall, attendance clerk, said.

 Seasonal allergies, which are mainly caused by pollen, can create different symptoms depending on the person.

-“I have a stuffy nose, occasional fever, sneezing, itchy throat, and coughing,” said Amiracle Starling, sophomore.
+“I have a stuffy nose, occasional fever, sneezing, itchy throat, and coughing,” Amiracle Starling, junior, said.

-“My allergies cause watery and itchy eyes, sore throat, sneezing, and a runny nose,” said Steven Glass, freshman.
+“My allergies cause watery and itchy eyes, sore throat, sneezing, and a runny nose,” Steven Glass, sophomore, said.

 There are many similarities between a common cold and seasonal allergies.

-“I have all the same symptoms, but with a cold it’s worse because I feel nauseous and have a bad cough,” said ,Zaniah Bridgeforth, freshman.
+“I have all the same symptoms, but with a cold it’s worse because I feel nauseous and have a bad cough,” Johanna Witcher, junior, said.

 There are many things that can have an effect on allergies, such as animals.

-“Bees affect my allergies because they make my allergies worse,” said Madison Hawker, freshman.
+“Bees affect my allergies because they make my allergies worse,” Madison Hawker, junior, said.

 There are many courses of action taken to reduce the symptoms of seasonal allergies.